marcellmartini/devops-tools/k8s/clusters/kubeadm/roles/kubernetes/README.md

 TAGS
 ----------------
-This role have the follow tags:
+To control the behavior of this role, we have the following tags:

 * configure
 * init